-1. Prohibited Rescreening of Conversion Households

-Conversion households cannot be excluded from occupancy at the covered project based on any rescreening, income eligibility, or income targeting provisions.
+1. Prohibited Rescreening of Conversion Households Notice PIH 2019-23 rescreening, income eligibility, or income targeting provisions.
 Consequently, conversion households will be grandfathered for application of any eligibility criteria to conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.